Citizenship Classes

 Students are taught important events in U.S. History; the Constitution and its background; the organization, powers and duties of federal, state and local governments; American institutions and ideals; the privileges, duties and responsibilities of citizenship.

 A class session is held every Monday night for five weeks.
 A new class session starts on the sixth Monday.
 Class hours are 6:30 pm to 9:30 pm.
 Registration takes place during class.
-It is recommended that students attend all classes available in a session.

 Please bring your Legal Permanent Resident card (Green Card) to class.